Max Productivity Using The Pomodoro Technique

 Once you have ticked off four Pomodoro’s, allow yourself a longer break, say 30 minutes.
 Ticking externalises desire to complete the task.
 The winding, ticking and the ringing timer allows flow and focus to become associated with these physical stimuli.

-Of course the timing can be controlled with any smart phone but the timer sat on my desk increased awareness of my decisions, boosted motivation and drove a great determination to achieve my goals.
+The timing can be controlled with any smart phone.
+But the timer sat on my desk increased awareness of my decisions, boosted motivation and drove a great determination to achieve my goals.
 I could ‘see’ time.
 This technique coupled with a things to do list helped me hit my deadline.

 Max Productivity.
 Thanks Chick.